 - It is the student’s responsibility to notify the course instructor of a missed exam/test and request permission to reschedule the missed exam/test.

-- If your request to reschedule an exam/test is granted, you must submit a signed Alternate Exam and Test Rescheduling Request Form to Student Client Services a minimum of five business days in advance of the rescheduled exam/test date.
+- If your request to reschedule an exam/test is granted, you must submit a signed Alternate Exam and Test Rescheduling Request Form to Student Support and Advising a minimum of five business days in advance of the rescheduled exam/test date.
 Please note that permission to reschedule is at the discretion of the course instructor and is not guaranteed.

 - The Registrar’s Office will only accept one rescheduling request for any missed exam/test.
 If you cancel or “do not show” to write the same exam/test for the same course twice, the Registrar’s Office will not accept additional rescheduling requests for this exam/test.
 In this situation, please consult with your counsellor.